 Tennessee Urban Forestry Council –

-A Chapter of The Tennessee Urban Forestry Council
+The Tennessee Urban Forestry Council

 The name of this organization shall be the “West Tennessee Chapter, Tennessee Urban Forestry Council” and shall, within these bylaws,